 Intestate: When the decedent dies without a Will.

-Decedent’s Estate Administration: The process through the probate court of managing the decedent’s property and transferring ownership it either according to the Last Will & Testatement or Arkansas intestacy laws (if they did not have a Will).
+Decedent’s Estate Administration: The process through the probate court of managing the decedent’s property and transferring ownership it either according to the Last Will & Testament or Arkansas intestacy laws (if they did not have a Will).
 Read about the difference between a will and trust here.

 Transfer of Death: Commonly known as TOD.
 Assets like this generally pass outside of the probate process.